KILIMANJARO KIDS COMMUNITY

 PROJECT HISTORY

-We’re also proud to note the KKC is very self-sufficient, with solar power, rainwater collection, gardens, and livestock that not only provide a self-sufficient way of life at the KKC, but also educates our children on valuable Tanzanian life skills.
-In our garden, we have several fruit trees; mangoes, oranges, lemons, avocados, pawpaw and bananas which help the kids and staff receive some nutrition.
+We’re also proud to note the KKC is very self-sufficient, with solar power, rainwater collection, gardens, and livestock that not only provide a self-sufficient way of life at the KKC but also educate our children on valuable Tanzanian life skills.
+In our garden, there are several fruit trees; mangoes, oranges, lemons, avocados, pawpaw, and bananas which help the kids and staff receive some nutrition.

 Looking Forward